 Buying a REO or foreclosure in Orlando

-What's an REO?
+What is an REO?

-Prepared to make an offer?
+All set to make an offer?